What Are POTS Lines?

 POTS (Plain Old Telephone Service) Explained

-In the ever-changing digital era, more and more businesses are relying on modern phone systems, such as VoIP (Voice over Internet Protocol), to handle their communications.
+Today, more and more businesses are relying on modern phone systems, such as VoIP (Voice over Internet Protocol), to handle their communications.
 With cloud-based internet communication systems readily available, you may not have heard of the term ‘POTS Lines’ before.
 However, we’re almost certain you or your business has used, or are still using, POTS Line applications in the past.
 POTS, or ‘Plain Old Telephone Lines,’ refer to traditional landline phone systems that rely entirely on physical copper wires in order to function.
 Copper landline POTS networks were created in the late 1800’s as a way to facilitate voice communication.

 When you first hear about copper landlines, you may immediately think about phone or fax lines.
 While these are a few POTS Line applications, there are many other other applications that use POTS to function.
 Most burglar systems, elevators, gates/doors, emergency and fire alarms still utilize POTS lines to remain connected.
 Other applications include blue light tower trails on school campuses, ATMs and Point of Sale (POS) systems.